ligato/docs/docs/plugins/vpp-plugins.md

 ## Punt Plugin

-Use the punt plugin to configure VPP to punt (re-direct) packets to the TCP/IP host stack.
-The plugin supports `punt to the host` either directly, or via a Unix domain socket.
+The punt plugin configures VPP to punt (re-direct) packets to the TCP/IP host stack.
+The plugin supports _punt to the host_ directly, or via a Unix domain socket.

 **References:**